verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-#### The `formie:module:repeater:init` event
+#### The `formie:module:repeater:init` Event

-The event that is triggered after the repeater module has initialized and is ready to manage its rows.
+The event that is triggered after the repeater module has initialised and is ready to manage its rows.

 ```js
 document.addEventListener('formie:module:repeater:init', (event) => {